A Poem from The House of Belonging

 nestled in their feathers,

-following the great coast of the wind
+great coast of the wind

 to a home I cannot see.